kishtarn555/BedrockEdit/README.md

 Places blocks on all the workspace, respecting the block place mode.

+It now prompts you to select the block placing mode.

-**_NOTE:_** Batched operator, if the area is large it spreads its operation in batches processed in consecutive ticks.
+> **_NOTE:_** Batched operator, if the area is large it spreads its operation in batches processed in consecutive ticks.
 Each batch creates its own commit to the history.

 ## Line operator